klauer/epics-sumo-mirror/doc/configuration-files.rst

   files,
   for details see :ref:`sumo options <reference-sumo-Options>`.

+localbuilddir
+  The local build directory, for details see :ref:`sumo options <reference-sumo-Options>`.
+This key has `Environment variable expansion`_.

 makeflags
   A list of strings that specify extra options for "make", for details see :ref:`sumo options <reference-sumo-Options>`.